 - Participating in the creation of an inclusive environment.
 This means that we do not judge others based on race, color, creed, sexual orientation or gender identity.
-When interacting with the transgender population we use individual’s preferred gender pronoun (he/she/they), and recognize that our community is strengthened when we care for each other.
+When interacting with transgender individuals, we use individuals' preferred gender pronoun (he/she/they) and recognize that our community is strengthened when we care for each other.

-- No weapons, drugs, alcohol or medical marijuana are allowed on property.
+- No weapons, drugs, alcohol or medical marijuana are allowed on the property.

 - All guests must do a daily chore.

 - Curfew is at 5 pm unless discussed with staff beforehand.